bibhask/gut_nek/README.md

 The scalar flux boundary condition itself is defined in the `.usr` file.

-## 6. Nutrient-dependent absorption boundary Condition
+## 6. Nutrient-dependent absorption boundary condition
 The absorption term can be modified directly in the `.usr` file to incorporate **nutrient-dependent absorption** or other functional forms.
 This allows alternative absorption models to be implemented and tested without changing the scalar transport equation.

 For example, in the present simulations, a nutrient-dependent absorption law of the form